icelandic-lt/revoxx/README.md

 - Recordings are organized into **Recording Sessions**
   - Record emotional sessions for each speaker or record more traditional LJSpeech-style sessions
   - Seamless transitions between different recording sessions with automatic progress tracking: continue where you left-off
-  - Offers advanced search and navigation capabilities for utterances, with flexible sorting by label, emotion, text content, and recorded takes
+  - Offers advanced search and navigation capabilities for utterances, with flexible sorting and ordering by label, emotion, text content, text length and recorded takes
   - Consistent audio settings & metadata for all recordings
 - **Real-time monitoring** including toggable recording levels, mel spectrograms, maximum frequency detection, and more
   - Customizable **industry-standard presets for Peak/RMS levels**